Collegeville/CW20/WorkshopResources/WhitePapers/SoftwareReliabilityEngineering.md

-To maximize accessibility for users, supporting a wide variety of [communication *platforms*](https://www.elcom.com.au/resources/blog/15-essential-communication-platforms-and-software-to-use) for first contact is desireable.
+To maximize accessibility for users, supporting a wide variety of [communication *platforms*](https://www.elcom.com.au/resources/blog/15-essential-communication-platforms-and-software-to-use) for first contact is desirable.
 However, to maximize productivity for developers, the platform(s) used for ongoing conversations must be restricted.

 Users who are co-located with the development team can often spontaneously make first contact with a developer by an office drop-in or a tackle in the hallway or parking lot.
-The virtual equivalent of this occurs even more frequently on various communcation platforms such as Confluence, Jabber, MS Teams, etc. where users can wind up engaging specific developers that happen, by nothing more than coincidence, to also be using those platforms.
+The virtual equivalent of this occurs even more frequently on various communication platforms such as Confluence, Jabber, MS Teams, etc. where users can wind up engaging specific developers that happen, by nothing more than coincidence, to also be using those platforms.